 He had stepped up for his Test debut against Fiji in November 2012 after making only 15 Premiership appearances.
 Mako replaced Joe Marler after 46 minutes of the game that brought a 54-12 victory.

 Seven months later and with nine Test caps, he made his British & Irish Lions debut against the Barbarians in Hong Kong and completed a remarkable rise to prominence by playing off the bench in the two victories over Australia at Brisbane and Sydney and starting the second Test in Melbourne.
-He won his fourth Lions cap in the first Test against New Zealand at Auckland this June and also started the other two matches against the All Blacks that brought a 24-21 victory at Wellington and a 15-15 draw at Eden Park.
+He won his fourth Lions cap in the first Test against New Zealand at Auckland last June and also started the other two matches against the All Blacks that brought a 24-21 victory at Wellington and a 15-15 draw at Eden Park.
+On his return to the England team, he became the Old Mutual Wealth Man of the Match for his subtle offloads, tackling and tight play in the 21-8 win over Argentina at Twickenham this November.

 His maiden Test against Italy in March 2014 was the first by an England prop in 49 Tests since Dan Cole’s against Ireland in February 2010.
 He was also an important link man in Jack Nowell’s try against Scotland at the start of the 2016 RBS 6 Nations Championship.
 His deft pass to Owen Farrell created space and an overlap.
 Mako appeared in all five games in the tournament and started the match against France that completed the Grand Slam.